FAQ's

 Should I use RGB or CMYK?

 Understanding the difference is critical.
 Colors displayed on your computer screen do not always match the colors on your printed output.
 DO NOT trust your monitor!
 Why would the color on your monitor and the color on the actual postcard vary?
 Simply because they use different methods for creating color.
 There are differences between what you see on your computer screen and the output of your color printer.
-In some cases they can be quite different.
+In some cases, they can be quite different.
 As a result, producing attractive printed documents involves compensating for these differences.
-Color displayed on your computer monitor is created by projected or additive light.
+The color displayed on your computer monitor is created by projected or additive light.
 Red, Green, and Blue lights (hence the term RGB) are projected in differing strengths to form various color combinations.
-White results from combining Red, Green and Blue at full strength.
+White results from combining Red, Green, and Blue at full strength.
 Printed color, however, is reflected or subtractive color.
-The printed inks absorb (subtract) certain colors from the visible light spectrum — what you see is actually the light which is reflected off the printed matter (paper and inks).
-Printed color is referred to as CMYK color because Cyan, Magenta, Yellow and blacK inks are used to created the colors.
+The printed inks absorb (subtract) certain colors from the visible light spectrum — what you see is the light that is reflected off the printed matter (paper and inks).
+Printed color is referred to as CMYK color because Cyan, Magenta, Yellow and Black inks are used to create the colors.
 (In theory, Black would result from printing Cyan, Magenta and Yellow at full strength.
 A true black ink, however, is often added to provide stronger solid blacks.)
 As a result of these different methods for creating color, color mismatches often occur between monitors and printers.
-The range of color which can be produced on a monitor differs from that of a printer — both devices produce some colors which the other cannot.
+The range of colors that can be produced on a monitor differs from that of a printer — both devices produce some colors that the other cannot.
 Further problems occur because computer monitors are rarely calibrated to any standard settings and their colors shift as they age.